techgnosis/tanzu-gitops/README.md

 Kubeapps is a GUI for Helm that makes it easy to fill out values for Helm charts

 ## Quirks I have observed
-* I used an Ubuntu-based image instead of Alpine for the Concourse Helper image. musl behaves strangely sometimes.
-I was unable to run `ytt` in Alpine.
 * Kubeapps only seems to behave if it is installed in the `default` namespace